antmicro/rowhammer-tester/docs/source/rdimm_ddr5_tester.md

 ## Variants

-The latest design revision (Rev. 2.0) is based on AMD (Xilinx) UltraScale Plus FPGA which offers more logic resources operating at higher througput.
+The latest design revision (Rev. 2.0) is based on AMD (Xilinx) UltraScale Plus FPGA which offers more logic resources operating at higher throughput.
 A more detailed comparison between Kintex-7 and UltraScale Plus RDIMM DDR5 Tester can be found in this [blog note](https://antmicro.com/blog/2024/12/data-center-rdimm-ddr5-tester-2-0/).

 ````{tab} Revision 2.0